 We empower them to mobilise their efforts and work in collaboration with the private and public sectors to fight modern slavery.

-In 2014, religious leaders from all faiths and all regions of the world signed the Joint Declaration of Religious Leaders Against Modern Slavery.
+In 2014, under the auspices of the Global Freedom Network, religious leaders from all religions gathered at the Vatican to sign the Joint Declaration of Religious Leaders Against Modern Slavery.

 By signing these declarations, faith leaders commit to unite with a shared vision of ending modern slavery, for all times.

-Since 2014, signing ceremonies have taken pace in Australia, India, Indonesia, Argentina, Colombia and New Zealand.
+Since 2014, signing ceremonies have taken place in Australia, India, Indonesia, Argentina, Colombia and New Zealand.

 We empower faith leaders to mobilise their efforts and work in collaboration with the government, business/corporate and civil sector.
 By building relationships and collaborating with faith leaders and faith-based organisations we believe we can increase awareness, understanding, impact, and action.